Vadim Rakov: Club career

-Rakov made his debut in the Russian Premier League for FC Lokomotiv Moscow on 13 August 2022 in a game against PFC Krylia Sovetov Samara.
+Rakov made his debut in the Russian Premier League for Lokomotiv Moscow on 13 August 2022 in a game against Krylia Sovetov Samara.

 On 27 July 2023, Rakov extended his contract with Lokomotiv to June 2027.

 On 2 July 2025, Rakov moved on loan to Krylia Sovetov Samara for the 2025–26 season.
+After starting the season with 4 goals in the first 3 league games, in September 2025 Rakov suffered a leg fracture that eventually required surgical intervention.
+On 15 April 2026, the loan was terminated early as he was not able to play for the rest of the season due to recovery.

+On 15 June 2026, Rakov extended his Lokomotiv contract to 2030.

 International career

 Rakov was actively involved with the Russian U17 national team, where he played five matches and scored once—netting a goal against Croatia (1:2).

 He has represented Russia at various youth levels, including the U15, U17, U18, and U21 teams.